desi109/osgi-and-java/README.md

 # ```First OSGi Bundle```

-This ***First OSGi Bundle*** tutorial will drive you through a sample OSGI bundle project and OSGI runtime creation.
-We will see “How to develop OSGI Bundle” and  this tutorial is intended for beginners who are about to start learning OSGI.
+This ***First OSGi Bundle*** tutorial will drive you through a sample OSGi bundle project and OSGi runtime creation.
+We will see “How to develop OSGi Bundle” and  this tutorial is intended for beginners who are about to start learning OSGi.
 We will use:

 <!-- TABLE OF CONTENTS -->
 <details open="open">